cjacker/opensource-toolchain-pic/README.md

 Operation Succeeded
 ```

-Note that the device name from the auto-detection is now placed after the -P argument.
-Two new arguments is supplied now. -X tells the PICKit2 to "Use VPP first Program Entry Method", you may omit it. -E tells pk2cmd to erase the connected PIC.
+Note that the device name from the auto-detection is now placed after the -P argument, -X tells the PICKit2 to "Use VPP first Program Entry Method", you may omit it. -E tells pk2cmd to erase the connected PIC.

 To program target device:
 ```